-In short, your are guilty of VTL 1192.1 if prosecutors can prove beyond a reasonable doubt (with the assistance of potential legal presumptions) that alcohol or drugs impaired your ability to operate the vehicle you are alleged to have operated.
-This operation need not be actual driving.
-While this violation can be charged by itself, it is usually charged in New York City and elsewhere as a lesser offense to the misdemeanor DWI crimes of VTL 1192.2 and VTL 1192.3.Penalties for New York DWAI
+In short, you are guilty of VTL 1192.1 if prosecutors can prove beyond a reasonable doubt, with the assistance of potential legal presumptions, that alcohol impaired your ability to operate a particular vehicle.
+This operation need not be actual driving, but mere operation as long as it was on a public highway.
+Thought it can be charged by itself on a complaint, it is routinely a lesser included offense drafted on to an accusatory instrument alleging misdemeanor DWI crimes including VTL 1192.2 and VTL 1192.3.Penalties and Punishment

 Call the New York City drunk driving attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today.